 As Osho points out in his book, “The Sacred Yes”, in living this split life, there is a lack of wholeness.
 The only difference between people is the degree that they are split, which is a form of schizophrenia.
 Society, school, religion and family teaches division, blocking the ability to live and celebrate one’s own uniqueness.
 We are urged to become something different than what we truly are.
 This creates what OSHO refers to as “TWO in one body”.
 This split is often, the source of misery, depression and unhappiness.

 In this place of self-denial hovering above our head and hanging in the background of our mind and thoughts, a split is created inducing a mild form of insanity.

 The formula that H. H. Paramahamsa Nithyananda uses in his retreats for transformation is magnificently powerful in bridging the disconnected parts of our being.
 Following the traditional teachings of the Bhagavad Gita, Vedas and Agamas, we find a split, a division in mind, thoughts and actions.
 It is this division that fosters all of our hardships and difficulties in life combined with blocked emotions.
 Do our thoughts match our words and do our words and thoughts match our actions?
 He conveys a method for bridging this division over a twenty-one day period, ultimately bringing cohesion into one’s system therefore, changing one’s reality, radically.
-As he points out, this is an essential on-going process that never ceases, to continuously clear blocked emotions through the practice of completion to bridge and align all parts of our being, clearing, healing and transforming.
+As he points out, this is an essential on-going process that never ceases, to continuously clear blocked emotions through the practice of completion to bridge and integrate all parts of our being.